blackbird806/LittleBirdBlog/about.md

 ### About me

-Hello there, my name is Grégoire Penon, and I'm a game developer and programmer from France.
+Hello there, I'm blackbird806, and I'm a game developer and programmer from France.
 I program / make games since 2014 and today I'm student in video game programming in Paris.
 I started programming in C++ which is now my favourite langage, but I also like C, assembly, C#, lua, moonscript, Go and D.
 I also love gamejams, I've made several games for the [Ludum Dare](https://ldjam.com/) (which is an awesome gamejam !).